Piotr1215/az-301-prep-kit/README.md

 ### #6: Practice key components using Azure Portal, there will be practice tests

-You need to be very familiar with Azure Portal, know how to search for resources and create them quickly.
-Make use of tooltips (usually under small "?" icon), they often explain details you will need to finish the lab in case you don't remember details for a service or resource.
+There are labs, but you just navigate through portal and identify information or fix problems.
+You need to be very familiar with Azure Portal, but it's not as critical as for AZ-300.
+Know how to search for resources and create them quickly.
+Make use of tool tips (usually under small "?" icon), they often explain details you will need to finish the lab in case you don't remember details for a service or resource.

 * [Create free account on Azure and practice!](https://azure.microsoft.com/en-us/free/)